Betwork2-0/betworkapp/README.md

 To install all the project's dependencies, run: `pip3 install -r requirements.txt`
 - See requirements.txt file.

+### Solidity Contract
+The Solidity Contract is described in "mycontract.sol" at: [Betwork Contract](src/web3/) Once deployed on Ganache locally, the Contract Hash and ABI can be updated in "testing.js" within the same directory.

+The testscript also includes a "setUpAndRun()" function, which can be used to exhaustively test the functionality of the contract.

+A snapshot of the testing is included below:

 #### Running and building the app
 Run the app: `python3 main.py`  \
 Open [http://localhost:5011](http://localhost:5011) to view it in your browser.